Talia-Albert1/CGE_Server/README.md

 /path/to/dir/input/Salm_001_R2.fastq.gz
 /path/to/dir/input/Salm_002_R2.fastq.gz
 ```
 Then the species name(s) must be entered for the cgmlstfinder, mlst, and pointfinder databases.
-The database directories for the respective programs can be checked to determine which program name to use.
+The database directories for the respective programs can be checked to determine what name to use.

 (Note: Multiple files may be analyzed at the same time, but all the files must be of the same species)
 ```